RSHP: Previous personnel

 Mike Davies was a founding partner of the Richard Rogers Partnership and a senior partner in RSHP.
 He joined the partnership between Richard Rogers and Renzo Piano in 1971, shortly after they won the commission to design the Pompidou Centre in Paris, and later became one of the founding directors of the Richard Rogers Partnership in 1977.

-Davies was the project director for the Millennium Dome in London and for Terminal 5 at Heathrow Airport and is currently project director for Grand Paris.
+Davies was the project director for the Millennium Dome in London and for Heathrow Terminal 5 and is currently project director for Grand Paris.
 He stepped down from his role in the company at the end of 2015.

 Rogers Stirk Harbour reorganised the business at the end of 2015 and Davies stepped down from his role as a partner in the company.
 He continued working for them in a part-time capacity.